-Among the many resolutions, goals, changes, or plans you have for 2019, I’ll bet not one of them is to “do less.”
+Among the many resolutions, goals, changes, or plans you have for 2019, I’ll bet not one of them is “doing less.”
 Stop and reflect for a moment, however, about what seemed to weigh you down in 2018 and you might begin to find merit in the idea.

 When there’s too much on your plate, regardless of the reason, a sense of overwhelm begins to cast a shadow over your day.
 You look at your day and think, “I’ve got 37 things I need to do today, and if I work really hard, I might get 5 done.”
 That’s not the kind of mindset that helps you deliver your best work or be your best self.